 In search of Maison Dieu

-Maison Dieu was commissioned by Henry III in 1234, and exactly what it looked like when it was a large spiritually and economically important centre on the pilgrimage route to Canterbury, is now lost to history.
+Maison Dieu was commissioned by Henry III in 1234, and we no longer know exactly what it looked like when it was a large spiritually and economically important centre on the pilgrimage route to Canterbury.
 We can only start to see it in early photographs now held by Historic England, from around the 1880s onwards.
-The images we have here are just a tantalising glimpse, but what is fascinating is how the building was still changing with history, even between its 650th and 750th years.
+The images we have here are just a tantalising glimpse, but we can see that the building was still changing with history, even between its 650th and 750th years.
 This architect’s plan, from somewhere in the decade after 1953, meticulously notes how different parts of the surviving building were added or repaired at different times.
 Some parts of the 13th century structure remain, but there are 16th and 17th century add ons too.

-This is the oldest photograph we have been able to find, with the building looking perhaps a little down-at-heel in the sepia image taken somewhere between 1880 – 1920.
-It was used on the front of an appeal for money to turn Maison Dieu into the first ever village museum: it became one in 1923.
+This sepia image taken somewhere between 1880 – 1920 is the oldest photograph we have been able to find, with the building looking a little down-at-heel.
+This picture was used on the front of an appeal for money to turn Maison Dieu into the first ever village museum: it became one in 1923.

 This is Maison Dieu in 1941 – we see the marks of war in the taped-up windows against air raids, and spot the passing of time in the clothes worn by children playing outside.
 We haven’t been able to find out so far why the stonework of the lower ground floor had been replaced by shop windows (at first glance it looks a bit shocking by modern standards of conservation).